jrgnicho/ros_development_config/ROS_README.md

   	.
   	.
   ```
+  If using another ros distro then type that distro name instead

 ### Workspace Context Commands
 The following commands can be used within the context of a catkin workspace: